Originally written and posted 2 June 2001.

 New-style Wall Switch Module Disassembly and Cleaning

-There has been a great deal written about X-10 Wall Switch modules, including many modifications for meeting several objectives.
-Visit the Home Automation Knowledge Base Wall Switch Modification page and ferret around there for all sorts of useful information compiled by fellow X-10ers.
+There has been a great deal written about X10 Wall Switch modules, including many modifications for meeting several objectives.
+It used to be possible to visit the Home Automation Knowledge Base Wall Switch Modification (Dead Link, remaining here for archive research purposes) page and ferret around there for all sorts of useful information compiled by fellow X10ers.
+Since the demise of Ido Bartana’s site, one now has to search around and hope.

 The purpose of this page is to provide a pictorial description of WS module disassembly, to hopefully help make the process easier and less frustrating.